RebeccaRGB/lisakeys/README.md

     * OPEN: `LFK` - Lisa FKeys.
 F1-F12 = Right Option + Shift + numeric keypad.
     * CLOSED: `MFK` - Mac FKeys.
 F1-F12 = Apple + Shift + number row.
   * In all other modes, must be OPEN.

+### Keypad Connections
+Analog pins 0-5 can be used to provide a 3x3 keypad for pressing certain keys on a Lisa keyboard without requiring a full keyboard.
+This keypad is present on the shield.
+A0, A1, and A2 are the anodes or "pulse" lines, and A3, A4, and A5 are the cathodes or "sense" lines.

+* Analog pin 0: Top row - 1, 2, 3
+* Analog pin 1: Middle row - S, ., Return
+* Analog pin 2: Bottom row - Shift, Apple, Space
+* Analog pin 3: Left column - 1, S, Shift
+* Analog pin 4: Center column - 2, ., Apple
+* Analog pin 5: Right column - 3, Return, Space

+If you don't want to build a full keyboard matrix, you can connect diodes between the pins when you want to activate the keys.
+The anode must be connected to one of A0, A1, or A2 and the cathode must be connected to one of A3, A4, or A5.
+* A0 to A3: 1
+* A0 to A4: 2
+* A0 to A5: 3
+* A1 to A3: S
+* A1 to A4: .
+* A1 to A5: Return
+* A2 to A3: Shift
+* A2 to A4: Apple
+* A2 to A5: Space

+## Tester Mode
+Connect a Lisa keyboard to the Arduino.
+Connect the Arduino to a modern device over USB.
+Connect to the Arduino from the modern device over USB serial at 9600 baud (using the Arduino Serial Monitor, for example).
+The Arduino will print messages describing the key events coming from the Lisa keyboard.

+    READY
+    INITED BF US
+    PRESSED 68 ~
+    RELEASED 68 ~
+    PRESSED 45 Backspace
+    RELEASED 45 Backspace
+    PRESSED 7F Apple
+    PRESSED 76 S
+    RELEASED 76 S
+    RELEASED 7F Apple
+    PRESSED 7C L Option
+    PRESSED 70 A
+    RELEASED 70 A
+    RELEASED 7C L Option

+### Switch Settings
+* Digital pins 5, 4, 1, 0 / switches A, B, E, F must all be OPEN in this mode.
+* Digital pins 3, 2 / switches C, D are not used and can be OPEN or CLOSED with no change in functionality.

+## Forward Translator Mode
+To use Forward Translator Mode, you must first reflash the Arduino's USB controller with firmware that will allow the Arduino to function as a USB keyboard.
+Once you do this, you won't be able to program the Arduino until you reverse the process, so upload the sketch to the Arduino first.

+### Reflashing the USB Controller Firmware
+* Download the file `Arduino-keyboard-0.3.hex` in the `firmware` directory.
+* Download and install ATMEL FLIP from https://www.microchip.com/developmenttools/ProductDetails/FLIP
+* Connect the Arduino.
+* Short the two male header pins on the Arduino closest to the USB port for a few seconds.
+(If you're on Windows, you should hear the "device disconnected" sound when connecting the pins and the "device connected" sound when disconnecting the pins.)
+* Open ATMEL FLIP.
+* Click the button for "Select a Target Device" and select ATmega16U2.
+* Click the button for "Select a Communication Medium" and select USB, then click Open.
+* Go to Buffer > Options.
+Make sure "Reset Buffer Before Loading" is set to Yes and "Address Programming Range" is set to Whole Buffer.
+* If this is your first time doing this:
+  * Click the button for "Read Target Device Memory".
+  * Click the button for "Save Buffer As HEX File" and save it as, for example, `arduino.hex`.
+(You can use this file later to turn your Arduino from a keyboard back into an Arduino.)
+* Click the button for "Load HEX File" and select the `Arduino-keyboard-0.3.hex` file.
+* Click the Run button.
+* Once the programming is done, disconnect the Arduino.

+To reverse this process, do the same thing but select your saved `arduino.hex` file instead of the `Arduino-keyboard-0.3.hex` file.

+### Using Forward Translator Mode
+Connect a Lisa keyboard to the Arduino.
+Connect the Arduino to a modern device over USB.
+Use the Lisa keyboard as a USB keyboard.
+Since the Lisa keyboard has fewer keys than a modern keyboard, the Right Option key selects alternate interpretations of some of the keys:

+* Right Option + ~ = Escape
+* Right Option + 1 = F1
+* Right Option + 2 = F2
+* Right Option + 3 = F3
+* Right Option + 4 = F4
+* Right Option + 5 = F5
+* Right Option + 6 = F6
+* Right Option + 7 = F7
+* Right Option + 8 = F8
+* Right Option + 9 = F9
+* Right Option + 0 = F10
+* Right Option + - = F11
+* Right Option + = = F12
+* Right Option + Numpad 0 = Insert
+* Right Option + Numpad . = Delete
+* Right Option + Numpad 7 = Home
+* Right Option + Numpad 1 = End
+* Right Option + Numpad 9 = Page Up
+* Right Option + Numpad 3 = Page Down
+* Right Option + Numpad 8 or Numpad / = Up Arrow
+* Right Option + Numpad 2 or Numpad , = Down Arrow
+* Right Option + Numpad 4 or Numpad + = Left Arrow
+* Right Option + Numpad 6 or Numpad * = Right Arrow
+* Right Option + Numpad Clear = Print Screen
+* Right Option + Numpad - = Scroll Lock
+* Right Option + Numpad 5 = Pause/Break
+* Right Option + Tab = Menu
+* Right Option + \[ = Volume Down
+* Right Option + \] = Volume Up
+* Right Option + \\ = Mute
+* Right Option + Return = Eject
+* Right Option + Backspace = Power

+### Switch Settings
+* Digital pin 5 / switch A must be OPEN.
+* Digital pin 4 / switch B must be CLOSED.
+* Digital pins 3, 2 / switches C, D select the interpretation of the modifier keys:
+  * OPEN, OPEN: PC with Left Modifiers: Option = Left Ctrl, Apple = Left Alt, Enter = Left Meta
+  * OPEN, CLOSED: PC with Mirrored Modifiers: Option = Left Ctrl, Apple = Left Alt, Enter = Right Alt
+  * CLOSED, OPEN: Mac with Left Modifiers: Option = Left Alt, Apple = Left Meta, Enter = Left Ctrl
+  * CLOSED, CLOSED: Mac with Mirrored Modifiers: Option = Left Alt, Apple = Left Meta, Enter = Right Meta
+* Digital pins 1, 0 / switches E, F must be OPEN.